-◆ SHIPPED Fintech analytics
+◆ SHIPPEDFintech analytics

 ◆ Under NDA — architecture and engineering approach only.
 No client names, no real figures; the dashboard graphic below is illustrative.